Bagwis-PH/3101L/README.md

 # 3101L
 This repository features my coursework for CPE 3101L, focusing on digital system design using Verilog HDL and FPGA prototyping.
+The collection includes lab activities and projects that cover the complete design flow, from writing synthesis constructs for logic circuits to performing functional verification through simulation.
+By utilizing FPGAs, these files demonstrate the implementation of complex digital systems and physical I/O interfacing.